Recent Memories

 I attended Hackbridge Kindergarten then Primary and later Elmwood High schools Left school at 14 , worked at Croydon Airport as a apprentice engineer for Mortons .
 I cant say I have good memories of Hackbridge Wallington Surrey , I didn't like school ,it didn't like me .
 I was born in Senga Rd ,then spent a few years away in a orphanage in Burchington .
 I do remember lots of these ...see more

 Way back in the 50's I had not been long in Bury where I had arrived to join the staff in the Borough Offices on Angel Hill.
 It was Armistice Day, and the Councillors and senior staff paraded to the Cathedral for a service..On the way we passed the two large guns of the Artillery paraded facing the Abbey Gate.
-Hats were doffed as we went past them in salute and again as we returned to the offices for a ...see more
+Hats were doffed as we went past them in salute and again as we returned to the offices for a little ...see more

-i was born in 1960 lived in 141 Lansbury ave did my schooling in derwyndeg infants then ystrad mynach secondary then lewis boiys pengam my family where well known as my father Fred used to take part in all the carnivals in the area he used to dress up as the witch doctor he won most of the time and did his bit for local charity's. sadly he passed in late 1990s. also remember playing football on the fields behind ...see more
+i was born in 1960 lived in 141 Lansbury ave did my schooling in derwyndeg infants then ystrad mynach secondary then lewis boiys pengam my family where well known as my father Fred used to take part in all the carnivals in the area he used to dress up as the witch doctor he won most of the time and did his bit for local charity's. sadly he passed in late 1990s. also remember playing football on the fields behind my ...see more

 Honeypot Lane was where I was born in 1954.
 I remember walking round this way by myself with my doll’s pram & thinking that the pregnant ladies would envy me with my baby!
 This seemed quite a way from my house in Brampton Road.
 I also remember a fascinating haberdashery shop that was on this right hand corner.
 It was where I got my sequins, fabric & buttons for school needlework.
 I guess this is where my obsession for sewing bits started.
 Thanks Miss Smyth!!

 I had a school friend whose parents ran this pub in the1960s.
 I loved to go to hers for tea or a visit.
 We would play in the garden, which seemed so big, wander round the bars.
 Even today that smell of beer brings it all back.
 But best of all, we were sometimes allowed into the function room at the back which had a stage AND a microphone.
 How we loved to sing & pretend we were pop stars!
-I shudder when I ...see more
+I shudder when I think ...see more

 I remember trips to the pool in the summer holidays with my mum & sister.
 We were sometimes allowed to go under the fountain if we were careful !
 I don’t remember being cold but I guess it was!